alschechter/NeurIPSCosmicNoonMergerID/README.md

 Steps:

-1. Code in TNGstuff written by Dr. Rebecca Nevin to walk galaxy merger trees and create merger catalogs and mass-matched nonmerger catalogs through time.
+1. Code in TNGstuff  to walk galaxy merger trees and create merger catalogs and mass-matched nonmerger catalogs through time.

-2. Mock Image Functions + MakeMocks creates the mock images from the radiatve transfer images (Radiative Transfer run by Dr. Xuejian (Jacob) Shen).
+2. Mock Image Functions + MakeMocks creates the mock images from the radiatve transfer images.

 3. Cutout Backgrounds and Add Backgrounds to create fully realistic mock images.